Examine the individual, not the label

 The sorting we do to ourselves and to one another is, at best, unintentional and reflexive.
 At worst, it is stereotyping that dehumanizes.
 The paradox is that we all love the ready-made filing system, so handy when we want to quickly characterize people, but we resent it when we're the ones getting filed away.

-When I published episode 31 of The Follow-Up Question with former QAnon believer Ashley Vanderbilt, I knew how some people would react.
-And Ashley even acknowledged it during the episode.
+Years ago, when I published my podcast episode with former QAnon believer Ashley Vanderbilt, I knew how some people would react to hearing her story.

 Some people despise her for what she formerly believed.

-Others look to her as a beacon of truth.
+Others look to her as a beacon of truth now.

-And as expected, some see her experience as an indictment for an entire swath of people.
+And as expected, some see her experience as an indictment of an entire swath of people.

 #ashleyvanderbilt and her likes need to deal with the gap in their soul that they have managed throughout their developmental years to fill with indifference - so #QAnons came knocking and because they looked like them - They’ve opened the doors and served them a buffet.